Kentico/KInspector/README.md

 ### First run

 Even if you don't plan to make any changes in the Client UI application, you'll need to build it before your first run and any time the client code is updated.
-To build the Client UI application (required anytime the client UI code is updated unless you are using the `UI Development` debug launch setting):
+To build the Client UI application:

 #### Frontend build instructions
 1. Open Powershell/Command Prompt